zeehoe/react_movie_app/README.md

 This React project provide a simple movie web page, with implementation of structured functional component, useEffect, useState, etc. This project will also fetch API data to display movie details.

+## Study Note
+> Functional component is more used nowasday, compared to class component, because it is much easier to read and test because they are plain JavaScript functions without state or lifecycle-hooks.
+Lesser code needed.

+> There are 3 kinds of function: normal function, arrow function and named function

+> JSX is used instead of html, and it is the main ui building element of react application

+> Babel is used to transpire ECMAScript between version between above 2015 and below 2015

+> Webpack served as Loaders and plugins.

+> 'create-react-app' command is not the only way to initialize a react project.
+We can also use Babel and Webpack for the same task.

+> In React, everything was wrap in react fragment, example: '<> </>'

+> UseEffect and useState are some popular use of Hook

+> While using useEffect, never mutate state manually, but using their setter function

+> UseEffect is used to listen events or changes, and carry out any desired action.

 ## Directory Explanation
 Inside directory src, the project has been structured into few directories.